Aerial Treatments Approved by EGLE to Control Woody Vegetation

 Safety

 The May 2020 flooding event significantly changed the Four Lakes bottomlands.
 The water levels at Four Lakes will continue to be abnormally low due to the need to make dam repairs and/or dam section replacements.
-The length of time to restore the water levels in the Four Lakes is unknown.
-This means the public may encounter hazards when traversing the shorelines, bottomlands or waters of the Four Lakes that did not previously exist.
-Therefore, when visiting the bottomlands, the public should take into consideration the new conditions of the area.
-Because of environmental erosion and habitat concerns, the bottomlands are not intended for unlimited recreational use.
-People should limit their use of the bottomlands to protect property, ensure safety and respect the habitat. .
+Water levels may rise or fall unexpectedly due to weather events or construction activities.
+This means that the public may encounter hazards when traversing the shorelines, bottomlands or waters of the Four Lakes that did not previously exist.
+Therefore, when visiting the bottomlands, the public should take the new conditions of the area into consideration.
+Due to environmental erosion and habitat concerns that exist therein, the bottomlands are not intended for unlimited recreational use.
+Limited use is encouraged to protect the health of the property and the safe use of resources.

 |